-Minimum Semester Hours Required Varies by option.
-TESOL/Applied Linguistics with thesis, 44 and TESOL/Applied Linguistics with internship, 49.

-Course Work At least 12 hours must be at the 500-level.

-Required Courses: LING 415, 425, 480, 483, 531, 556, 583, 586, and one other TESOL or related course, to be approved by an adviser.

-No more than one-fourth of the total hours required for the degree (excluding LING 597 or 598) can be in independent study courses.

-Comprehensive Examination Required; written.
-Students cannot take the examination more than twice.

-Thesis, Project, or Course-Work-Only Options Students in TESOL/Applied Linguistics must complete either a thesis or an internship.
-They must earn 8 hours of LING 598 for thesis research or 13 hours of LING 594 for an internship.

-Other Requirements All students must demonstrate proficiency in one foreign language either by examination or by completion (with a grade of B or higher) of appropriate course work beyond the second-year university level.
+- Minimum Semester Hours Required Varies by option.
+TESOL/Applied Linguistics with thesis, 44, and TESOL/Applied Linguistics with internship, 49. - Course Work At least 12 hours must be at the 500-level. - Required Courses: LING 405, 483, 531, 583. - Selective Courses A: Two courses from the following: LING 480, 540, 556, 567. - Selective Courses B: Two courses from the following: LING 487, 559, 586, ENGL 555. - Electives: One additional course from selective list A or B, or related course, to be approved by an advisor. - Comprehensive Examination Required; written.
+Students cannot take the examination more than twice. - Thesis, Project, or Course-Work-Only Options Students must complete either a thesis or an internship.
+They must earn 8 hours of LING 598 for thesis research or 13 hours of LING 594 for an internship. - Other Requirements All students must demonstrate proficiency in one foreign language either by examination or by completion (with a grade of B or higher) of appropriate course work beyond the second-year university level.

-Students earning a graduate degree in this department may complement their courses by enrolling for a concentration in Gender and Women's Studies after consulting with their graduate adviser.
+Students earning a graduate degree in this department may complement their courses by enrolling for a concentration in Gender and Women's Studies after consulting with their graduate advisor.
 See Gender and Women's Studies in the College of Liberal Arts and Sciences section for more information.